MahendraDani/cruxxai/README.md

 # CruxxAI
+> Read smarter not longer

-AI summarizer package to make your reading experience better on the internet!
+Cruxx is AI summarizer package to make your reading experience better on the internet.
+We provide you a chrome extension that can directly installed on your browser or you can use Cruxx API to integrate it in your applications.

-# Terminologies
-baseURL : baseURL of the website from browser refererLink : reference hyperlink in the html of baseURL normalLink : refererLink of type URL
+## Chrome Extension

+### Installation

+## Cruxx API